Non Lethal Deer Population Control for Urban and Suburban Environments

 For example, after 10 years of an annual urban cull, the environmental manager for Wilton, Connecticut, concludes "If we harvest 300 a year it could take us maybe seven [more] years....
 But of course that does not include baby deer."
 Ellisville, Missouri, suspended its urban archery hunt after a child found an arrow in his yard and the Mayor concluded that the program wasn't working anyway.
-Rapid City, South Dakota, has been killing deer in the city since 1996 with no measurable effect and at a cost of over $350,000, a program that has recently come under scrutiny.
+Rapid City, South Dakota, has been killing deer in the city since 1996 with unclear effect and at a cost of over $350,000, a program that has recently come under scrutiny.
 In Lewis Morris Park, New Jersey, an annual deer cull since 1996 produced the following effect: 63.2 deer per square mile in 1996, 65 deer per square mile in 2009.
-After 17 years of deer culling, the city of Stevens Point, Wisconsin, concluded the deer population was about the same and is looking for a more cost effective solution.
+After 17 years of deer culling, the city of Stevens Point, Wisconsin, concluded the deer population was about the same and began looking for a more cost effective solution.
 Cost analysis typically ignores this effect and the value of life.

 (more information at link above)

 Products:Gonacon, Spayvac a PZP (porcine zona pellucid)

 Cost per deer can be in the two hundred dollar range, but will vary depending local labor costs, number of deer and related issues.
 Birth control needs to be reapplied after a few years.
 Success rates are often reported to be in the 90 to 95 percent range.
 This approach generally has a much lower risk of deer fatalities than sterilization.